magomimmo/modern-cljs/doc/tutorial-01.md

 * a CLJS source code;
 * a `boot` build file to compile CLJS source code.

-Even if CLJS does not dictate any directory structure, it's a good practice to organize your project in such a way that it will be easy for anyone, even yourself in a few months, to be able to understand the project components and its structure.
+Even if CLJS does not dictate specific directory structure, it's a good practice to organize your project in such a way that it will be easy for anyone, even yourself in a few months, to be able to understand the project components and its structure.
 Moreover, each building tool has its own idiosyncrasies, which they call defaults.
 The more you adhere to the defaults of the tool in your hand, the less it will be your pain in managing the project.

 By taking into accounts these premies, let's create a directory structure for our new project, named `modern-cljs`, by adhering as